-Here at Project Skills Solutions, we offer the IOSH Working Safely course.
-We believe the IOSH Working Safely course is the best route for delegates to take.
-The course covers the essentials of health and safety within a workplace and is aimed for all workers within an industry, so almost anyone can take the course!
+Project Skills Solutions offer the IOSH Working Safely course, which covers the essentials of health and safety within a workplace and is aimed for all workers within an industry, so almost anyone can take the course.

-Upon completion of the course, delegates will earn the IOSH Working Safely certificate, awarded by the IOSH – the world’s largest health and safety membership organisation.
-Your certificate will be with you in 2-4 weeks, you’ll get regular updates on the status of your certificate all the way to your door.
+Upon completion of the course, delegates will earn the IOSH Working Safely certificate, awarded by IOSH – the world’s largest health and safety membership organisation.
+Your certificate will be with you in 2-4 weeks and you’ll receive regular updates on the status of your certificate up until you receive your qualification.

 IOSH Working Safely Course Breakdown